t-mart/wap/docs/commands.rst

                                      performed (so it can be written to files or piped to other programs)

-     -v, --addon-version TEXT        The developer-defined version of your addon package.  [required]
+     -v, --version TEXT              The version of a previously built project [required]

      -r, --release-type [beta|alpha|release]
                                      The type of release to make.  [default: